-Arijit (Ari) Douglas Sen is a freelance contributor for NBC News, currently studying multimedia journalism and data science at the University of California at Berkeley’s Graduate School Journalism.
-He is a recent graduate of the University of North Carolina at Chapel Hill’s Hussman School of Journalism and Media and has written for Our Chatham, Lead Stories the Asheville Citizen-Times and NBC News.
+Arijit (Ari) Douglas Sen is a freelance investigative reporter who contributed to The Dallas Morning News and NBC News.
+He is currently studying investigative reporting and applied data science at the University of California at Berkeley.
+He is a recent graduate of the University of North Carolina at Chapel Hill’s Hussman School of Journalism and Media and has written for The Dallas Morning News, Our Chatham, Lead Stories the Asheville Citizen-Times and NBC News.

 As an intern in the NBC News investigative unit in Washington D.C., Sen co-authored a series of stories about a senior State Department official who embellished her resume, which was followed by nearly every national news outlet, generated millions of web page views and ultimately led her to resign.
 He also pitched and reported a single byline story about UNC spying on student activists with surveillance technology and co-authored an investigative piece as part of NBC’s impeachment coverage.

 In the summer of 2017, Sen interned at the Asheville Citizen-Times, one of North Carolina’s largest newspapers.
 While at the Citizen-Times, Sen was given a full reporting role and was tasked with reporting new stories each and every day.
 In the ten weeks he spent at the Citizen-Times, Ari reported almost 60 stories, including coverage of local politics, crime and a series of stories about a high-profile manhunt and murder.
 In the same period, his stories were featured on the front page 16 times and garnered tens of thousands of web page views.

 While he was a student at UNC, Sen also reported on local government for Our Chatham, an audience-driven email newsletter for a part of rural North Carolina, and served as a staff-writer for Lead Stories, Facebook’s top fact-checker.